clauswilke/pinetree/docs/parameters.rst

 Defines basic parameters of the genome.

 ``name``
-    name of genome
+    Name of genome
 ``copy_number``
-    initial number of copies of the genome (*values other than 1 are not currently supported*)
+    Initial number of copies of the genome (*values other than 1 are not currently supported*) ``translation_weights``
+    List of weights specified *per nucleotide*.
+Each weight is multiplied by the ribosome speed (defined above) to determine how quickly the ribosome moves across a given base.
+These weights are used to simulated codon-specific translation rates.

 *Example* ::

     genome:
         name: my_plasmid
         copy_number: 1
+        translation_weights: [0.5, 0.5, 0.5, 1.2, 1.2, 1.2]

 elements
 --------